yakirnadav/CloudletTemplates/README.md

 In order to use these template files, copy the files from this project into your application directory.
 You should only need to edit the `Chart.yaml` and `values.yaml` files.

-## Creating new application in specific cloudlet
-Before deploying new application for the first time in a specifit cloudlet, the follwoing pre-requisitst need to

 ## Configuring the Chart for your Application